segunemma2003/nodo-api-backend-payment/API_DOCUMENTATION.md

 ## Overview

-Nodopay is a financing platform that provides credit lines and invoice financing for businesses.
+FSCredit is a financing platform that provides credit lines and invoice financing for businesses.
 This API enables:

 - Customer credit management with 16-digit account numbers
 - Business payment gateway integration